-When Governor Wolf signed the Clean Slate Act into law this week, PA became the first state in the country to automatically seal records for qualified offenses.
+When Governor Wolf signed the Clean Slate Act into law in June 2018, PA became the first state in the country to automatically seal records for qualified offenses.

-For thousands of Pennsylvanians, that means a long-awaited fresh start.
+For thousands of Pennsylvanians, that meant a long-awaited fresh start.
 Their past can no longer prevent them from getting that dream job, loan, or home they really need!

 Today I am signing #CleanSlatePA legislation into law, which seals criminal records for PA’ians with low-level, non-violent offenses who have turned their lives around.
 This bill is my admin’s latest effort to make PA safer by helping those who have offended get back on track. pic.twitter.com/8hprJTDrEb

 — Governor Tom Wolf (@GovernorTomWolf) June 28, 2018